 One of the most popular local sites with a wide selection of macro critters from frogfish to nudibranchs and everything in between.
 Search for the critters nestling amongst the gardens of soft corals waving in the breeze, or stick your head in to the small cave to look for cleaner shrimp hiding behind the school of glass fish.

 David’s favorite site is a small pinnacle with the deepest point at around 30m, and the shallowest at 15m on the top.
 So a slightly more advanced dive which can sometimes have currents, and a great one for nitrox divers.

 Look out for the large school of batfish which is resident, and if you don’t see them you might be lucky enough to see the common school of squid which cruises in the current around this area.

 A fantastic dive for Open Water classes, or photographers who want to shelter from any currents.
 Spend you time admiring the long whip corals and seeing if they are home to a tiny Goby, or look under some coral heads to see if the common juvenile box fish is fluttering around there.

-One of the closest sites other than the house reef, Bantigue is a regular favorite for those who like to stay shallow and combine some muck diving with some colorful corals towards the end of the dive.
-As you would expect in the Philippines you can expect to find some crazy critters like the spearing crab and meilbe nudibranch in this area, and this is also one of Malapascua’s finest night dives for critter hunting.
+One of the closest sites other than the Evolution house reef, Ka Osting is a regular favorite for those who like to stay shallow and combine some muck diving with some colorful corals towards the end of the dive.
+As you would expect in the Philippines you can expect to find some crazy critters like bobtail squid, decorator crabs and more in this area, and this is also one of Malapascua’s finest night dives for critter hunting.

 The small islets of Dakit Dakit are one of the first things you see when you approach Malapascua, however most divers don’t realize the surprise that await them so close by.
 Dakit Dakit is an exciting collection of boulders in 8-15m and can have strong currents, so although it’s shallow can make an exciting dive for all levels.
 Look out for butterfly fish schooling and feeding and the famous yet elusive orangutan crab.